gdufay/homelab/README.md

-# Gaetan Ubiquitous HomeLab
+# Gaetan UBIQuitous Homelab

-Welcome to my **GUHL** configuration repository!
+Welcome to my **GUBIQH** configuration repository!
 This repo contains all the configuration files, deployment scripts, and documentation for managing my home server infrastructure.
 The setup is orchestrated using [Docker Compose](https://docs.docker.com/compose/) and includes several containerized services.

 ---